Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 How far in advance should we book?

-We’re not comfortable in front of the camera — will that be a problem?
+We’re not comfortable in front of the camera.
+Will that be a problem?

 Not at all.
 Most couples say the same.
 The majority of the day is photographed in a documentary style, allowing moments to unfold naturally.
 When it’s time for portraits, I offer gentle direction so everything feels relaxed and unforced.
+There is more help on my camera-shy wedding photography advice page.

 What happens if it rains in the Lake District?